Unraveling the Controversy: Who Really Invented Email?

 In 2009, he was employed as a senior scientist for Computer Systems Modelling at India’s Council for Scientific and Industrial Research (CSIR), where he attempted something without fear of failing.

-In 1994, Ayyadurai went on to found the technology company Millennium Cybernetics, which was based on the idea of cybernetics and its union of both natural and artificial systems.
+In 1994, Ayyadurai founded the technology company Millennium Cybernetics, which was based on the idea of cybernetics and its union of natural and artificial systems.

-It all started in 1978 when he was recruited by UMDNJ and Dr. Leslie P. Michelson to work on programming assignments.
+It all started in 1978 when UMDNJ and Dr. Leslie P. Michelson recruited him to work on programming assignments.

-To replicate the features of an interoffice, inter-organizational paper mail system, Ayyadurai developed a software program that had the ability to use Inbox, Outbox, Drafts, Memos (To, From, Date, Subject, Body, Cc, Bcc:), Attachments, Folders, Compose, Forward, Reply, Address Book, Groups, Return Receipt, and Sorting which could be used without any knowledge in computing systems.
+To replicate the features of an interoffice, inter-organizational paper mail system, Ayyadurai developed a software program that could use Inbox, Outbox, Drafts, Memos (To, From, Date, Subject, Body, Cc, Bcc:), Attachments, Folders, Compose, Forward, Reply, Address Book, Groups, Return Receipt, and Sorting which could be used without any knowledge in computing systems.

-His EchoMail Program was copyrighted in 1982, and the website for EchoMail has launched shortly after.
+His EchoMail Program was copyrighted in 1982, and the website for EchoMail was launched shortly after.

-Historians such as Thomas Haigh and David Crocker, as well as other industry insiders, have disputed Ayyadurai’s account of inventing email, even though his program was arguably the first to use the BCC, CC, To, and From fields.
+Historians such as Thomas Haigh and David Crocker and other industry insiders have disputed Ayyadurai’s account of inventing email, even though his program was arguably the first to use the BCC, CC, To, and From fields.

-After the settlement between Ayyadurai and Gawker Media in 2013, false claims about “email” still exist, and the debate continues on who invented email by way of their own invention or repurposing of earlier technologies like CCITT X.400.
+After the settlement between Ayyadurai and Gawker Media in 2013, false claims about “email” still exist, and the debate continues about who invented email by their invention or repurposing of earlier technologies like CCITT X.400.

 The Rise of EMAIL